How do you deal with online trolls?

 2.1.1 Public: Online Vandals

 Online Vandals are motivated by destruction.
 They could flood your feed with troll comments for no reason other than to wreak havoc.
-They are seldom the first to arrive but will leave as soon as it gets boring.
+They are seldom the first to arrive but will leave when it gets boring.

 “Scores on the Dark Tetrad personality test revealed that trolls are, by far, more likely to have narcissistic, Machiavellian, psychopathic, and sadistic personality traits.
 Okay, so that’s not so surprising.
 But Buckels and colleagues wanted to take it a step further: how much enjoyment are these trolls getting from their online shenanigans?
 The researchers constructed their own Global Assessment of Internet Trolling (GAIT), which asked such questions as ‘I have sent people to shock websites for the lulz’ and ‘The more beautiful and pure a thing is, the more satisfying it is to corrupt.’
 (Sadly, some people indeed answered these questions with a ‘yes’).”